Abin-Abraham248/Edge-IoT-_Based_Smart_Energy_Management-_Syste/README.md

 - Support for solar and battery monitoring
 - Add local web dashboard for offline visualization
 - Integration with Google Assistant / Alexa

-## 🧾 License
-This project is licensed under the [MIT License](LICENSE) — feel free to modify and share.

 © 2025 Abin